How To Get More Fans in TikTok [August 2020]

 Once you’ve built up a collection of TikTok videos, it’s time to start marketing yourself and your collection.
 TikTok has a fairly large community, but in the world of larger apps like Facebook and Instagram, it’s a relatively young, small group of people.

-This means most users aren’t just hungry for their own followers and fans—they’re also looking for new people to follow all the time.
+Most users aren’t just hungry for their own followers and fans—they’re also looking for new people to follow all the time.
 So, what’s the best way to gain some quick followers?
 Start following people!
 You’ll be surprised how quickly people will begin to follow you back within the app, and your follower collection will increase faster than you can believe.

 But who do you follow exactly?
 Here are some things we recommend keeping in mind: